 Slavery and Human Trafficking Statement of SGS United Kingdom Limited and its UK affiliates (“SGS United Kingdom”) for the financial year ending December 31, 2018.

-This statement updates our first Modern Slavery Statement published in June 2017.
-It sets out what SGS United Kingdom has done in 2017 to ensure that slavery and human trafficking is not taking place in our supply chains or in any part of our business.
-It also sets out our current plans for 2018.
+This is our third Modern Slavery Statement since the first was published in June 2017.
+It sets out what SGS United Kingdom did in 2018 to ensure that slavery and human trafficking did not take place in our supply chains or in any part of our business.
+It also sets out the SGS Group’s actions and our current plans for 2019.

 Group Structure and Business

 SGS is the world’s leading inspection, verification, testing and certification company.
 With more than 97,000 employees, SGS operates a network of over 2,600 offices and laboratories around the world helping to ensure quality and integrity of products and systems.
 The Group also provides some employment agency services.

 SGS SA is the ultimate parent company of SGS United Kingdom and the SGS Group.